Independence National Historical Park | INDEPENDENCE HALL

 WHAT TO DO

-Entry into Independence Hall is by Ranger-guided tour only.
-Tours begin outside the building; a sign marks the spot.
+Guided tours begin outside the building; a sign marks the spot.
 When tickets are required, you must present either a printed ticket or be able to display your ticket order on a mobile device.
 When no tickets are required, you must wait in line.
 Rangers will let in a set number of people every 20 minutes.

 Once it is time to begin, a Ranger will lead the group into the East Wing and will give a short lecture on the building’s history before proceeding into Independence Hall.